-In many cases, drugs charges are filed as the result of improper searches and illegal seizures.
+In many cases, drug charges are filed as a result of improper searches and illegal seizures.
 If you have been charged with drug possession, you need a lawyer who knows how to spot weaknesses in the prosecution’s case.

 As an experienced criminal defense lawyer, I am well-versed in proper police procedure.
 If your constitutional rights were violated, the court will often reduce the charges against you or even dismiss your case entirely.